gravitational/teleport/docs/admin-guide.md

 * Deploy several Proxy nodes that have `auth_servers` pointed to list of Auth servers to connect.

 !!! tip:"NOTE":
-    As new Auth servers will be added to the cluster and old servers will be decommisioned, node's and proxies will refresh the list of available auth servers refresh the cluster info and store the updated list locally in `/var/lib/teleport/authservers.json`.
-The values from this file, if present, will take precendence over configuration file's values.
+    As new Auth servers will be added to the cluster and old servers will be decommissioned, node's and proxies will refresh the list of available auth servers refresh the cluster info and store the updated list locally in `/var/lib/teleport/authservers.json`.
+The values from this file, if present, will take precedence over configuration file's values.
 You can simply remove the file so that the configuration file's values can take effect again.

 ## Troubleshooting